d0n/pwclip/pybuild/README.rst

 access, especially root access on linux systems (help on that is very welcome).
 Please be aware of that.

+Since version 1.2 openssl keys are supported.
+For use with pwclip they will be converted to gpg-keys automaticly - openssl is not used for en/decryption.

 YAML-Format
 ===========